 Step 5: Pick the best spot on the battlefield

-Build better relationships with retailers by incentivizing both optimal placement of products and in-store brand visibility
+Build better relationships with retailers by incentivizing both the optimal placement of products and in-store brand visibility

 Relationship building is even more important in small, family-owned corner stores where there is no corporate management or policy that the store needs to answer to.
 If they know you, like you, and trust you, they will be that much more likely to take a chance on you, offer you a good contract, and suggest your product to their customers.

-Today, store owners trust salesman who use tech tools to record orders as they are able to ensure 100% accuracy and faster fulfilment.
+Today, store owners trust salesmen who use tech tools to record orders as they are able to ensure 100% accuracy and faster fulfilment.

 In addition, store owners appreciate brands that focus on both placement and brand visibility.
 In fact, not doing so might harm your relationship with the shopkeeper.
 How?
 Imagine that you’ve placed your product in the store but did not provide brand collateral such as signs to announce its availability.
 This will lead to very little product movement leading to a loss of sales and trust on the part of the retailer.